502 - Bad Gateway

 Step-by-Step Diagnosis for Bad Gateway

-- 1Capture gateway error logs with upstream endpoint, connection ID, and parse failure reason for 502 events.
+- 1Capture gateway error logs with upstream endpoint, connection ID, and parse or TLS failure reason for 502 events.

-- 2Compare successful versus failing upstream responses at raw header/framing level.
+- 2Compare successful versus failing upstream responses at raw status line, header, and framing level.

 - 3Inspect TLS handshake, SNI, and certificate trust between gateway and upstream services.

-- 4Retest with canary upstream routing to confirm failure is isolated to specific upstream instances or config paths.
+- 5Retest with canary upstream routing to confirm failure is isolated to specific upstream instances or config paths.

 - -Inspect malformed upstream payload framing (example: invalid chunk termination or truncated header block causes proxy parse failure).

-- -Verify upstream status/header semantics are RFC-compliant (example: illegal header bytes returned after recent reverse-proxy upgrade).
+- -Verify upstream status and header semantics are RFC-compliant (example: illegal header bytes returned after a reverse-proxy upgrade).

-- -Trace TLS negotiation details and trust store alignment (example: rotated intermediate cert not trusted by edge gateway nodes).
+- -Trace TLS negotiation details and trust-store alignment (example: rotated intermediate cert is not trusted by edge gateway nodes).

-- -Validate routing/service discovery correctness (example: gateway resolves to deprecated upstream port speaking wrong protocol).
+- -Validate routing and service discovery correctness (example: gateway resolves to a deprecated upstream port speaking the wrong protocol).

 Implementation Examples